-When I started this piece, I had a single phrase rolling around in my head — oddball Italian varietals.
+When I started this piece, I had a single phrase rolling around in my head — oddball Italian varieties.
 The word oddball seemed to apply to the quirky nature of a few of recent arrivals, and emphasize them as distinctly not run of the mill.

 Then I started reading into them, and I realized my mistake.

 To label these wines oddballs is to restrict them to cliché.
 It's letting abundance dictate meaning.
-It's saying, these wines are only interesting insofar as they deviate from the norm.
+It's saying these wines are only interesting insofar as they deviate from the norm.
 But where do those norms come from?
 And how much should we care about them?
 To be moved by a wine — to be moved by anything! — we have to encounter it on its own terms.

 Each of the wines in this group comes from the Italian Piedmont, a land of sprawling green hills nearly completely covered by a patchwork of vineyards.
 The craggy, snow-capped Alps float in the distance to the north and west.
 Everywhere you look there are rows of vines folded into the next hillside.

-Piedmont is best known for dolcetto, barbera, and nebbiolo (from which Barolo and Barbaresco are made).
+Piedmont is best known for dolcetto, barbera, and nebbiolo (from which the kingly Barolo and Barbaresco are made).
 Until recently, everything else seemed like little more than a curiosity, holdouts from a bygone era: freisa, ruché, uva rara.